A Note to AMPAC’s 2016 Contributors

 AMPAC Fundraising and Participation

-This year, Capitol Club participation was instrumental in driving up AMPAC receipts.
-We saw tremendous growth in AMPAC’s Capitol Club Program with 910 members participating at one of the following levels: Capitol Club Platinum ($2,500 annually), Gold ($1,000 annually) or Silver ($500 annually).
-Capitol Club participation eclipsed 2013’s year-end total of 854 members by 7%.
-AMPAC participation in the AMA’s House of Delegates (HOD) continued to show steady and significant improvement with 73% of House of Delegate members participating in AMPAC compared to 68% in 2013.
+AMPAC’s Capitol Club major donor program continued to trend upward and remained fundamental in driving AMPAC receipts this cycle.
+We saw steady growth in AMPAC’s Capitol Club program with 891 members.
+In particular, AMPAC’s Capitol Club Platinum participation advanced to an all-time high of 80 members, which was an 11% increase over last year.
+Capitol Club members participate at one of the following levels: Capitol Club Platinum ($2,500 annually), Gold ($1,000 annually) or Silver ($500 annually).
+AMPAC participation in the AMA’s House of Delegates (HOD) continued to progress with an exceptional 78% of House of Delegate members participating in AMPAC, the largest participation rate on record.

-With the 2014 election cycle having come to an end, participation in AMPAC is as important as ever.
-Your continued commitment is vitally necessary in order for AMPAC to stay competitive in the 2016 election cycle.
-We strongly encourage you to renew your commitment to AMPAC so we can continue the necessary work of supporting and electing physician-friendly candidates to Congress.
-To join or find out more, please visit our website at www.ampaconline.org, or call AMPAC’s Washington office at (202) 789-7400.
+With the next election cycle before us, your participation in AMPAC is more important than ever.
+We urge you to renew your commitment to AMPAC early so we can continue supporting and electing physician-friendly candidates to Congress.
+To join or find out more, please visit our website at www.ampaconline.org, or contact AMPAC’s Washington office at (202) 789-7400.

 AMPAC Political Education Programs

-In 2015, AMPAC will once again host the Candidate Workshop and Campaign School in Washington, DC to help AMA members become more effective advocates for medicine as both candidates and skilled campaign volunteers.
-The Candidate Workshop will be held February 20-22 and the Campaign School will be held April 15-19.
-Both programs will be held in the Washington, DC area.
-Enrollment is open to AMA members, their spouses and immediate family members, and Federation staff.
-AMPAC, covers lodging, meals, tuition and course materials, a significant benefit to AMA members.
+In 2017, AMPAC will once again host the Candidate Workshop to help AMA members become more effective advocates for medicine.
+The Candidate Workshop will be held February 17-19 at the AMA offices in Washington, DC.
+Enrollment is open now and AMA members, their spouses and immediate family members, and Federation staff receive priority consideration.
+Faculty, materials and all meals during the meeting are covered by AMPAC.
+Participants are responsible for the registration fee, hotel accommodations and travel to and from Washington, DC.
 For more information, visit http://www.ampaconline.org/political-education/